 Who are we?

-We are two indoor gardeners passionate about sustainable living and healthy eating.
-We started Planteli as a way to share our knowledge with others who want to start growing an indoor garden and grow their own food.
+I am an indoor gardeners passionate about sustainable living and healthy eating.
+I started Planteli as a way to share my knowledge with others who want to start growing an indoor garden and grow their own food.

 Why indoor gardening?